Honeywell 800

 The Datamatic Division of Honeywell announced the H-800 electronic computer in 1958.
 The first installation occurred in 1960.
-A total of 89 were delivered.
-The H-800 design was part of a family of 48-bit word, three-address instruction format computers that descended from the Datamatic 1000, which was a joint Honeywell and Raytheon project started in 1955.
+A total of 89 units were delivered.
+The H-800 design was part of a family of 48-bit word, three-address instruction format computers that descended from the DATAmatic 1000, which was a joint Honeywell and Raytheon project started in 1955.
 The 1800 and 1800-II were follow-on designs to the H-800.

 Data

 The basic unit of data was a word of 48 bits.
 This could be divided in several ways: